If you’ve ever lost a camera in your house, you can take solace in the fact you’re in fine company.

 Despite several attempts, Collins was unable to grab it, giving Sweden its first –if unintended – satellite.

-Collins misplaced cameras was eventually found, and he shot one of Apollo 11’s most famous images – that of the Eagle lander departing Columbia on the way to its momentous meeting with the Moon.
+Collins misplaced Apollo 11 camera was eventually found, and he shot one of the mission’s most famous images – that of the Eagle lander departing Columbia on the way to its momentous meeting with the Moon.